 Offal, including the lungs and trachea for all animals and the first stomach for cattle and sheep, can be used in the production of pet food.
 For cattle and sheep, the first stomach is cut open on a table and the contents are removed using either a wet or dry process.
 In the wet process, it is cut open in a water flow to produce a slurry which is discharged over a screen and then pumped to a holding area.
-For veal cattle, bulls less than 1 year old and cows, the first stomach contents weigh up to 10 kg, 40 kg and 50 kg, respectively [64, Sorlini G. 2002].
+For veal cattle, less than one year old bulls and for cows, the first stomach contents weigh up to 10 kg, 40 kg and 50 kg, respectively [64, Sorlini G. 2002].